-Almond is the King of nuts, and it is off-white in color.
+Almond is the King of nuts, and it is off-white in colour.
 It has a thin brown covering.
 It is oval in shape and comes in a hard shell.
-We have observed immense benefits of almonds, they are either sweet or bitter in taste.
+We have observed the immense benefits of almonds, which are either sweet or bitter in taste.

 Nutritional Values of Almonds

-Almonds are nutritional, and thus all the diet charts are for a sportsperson, wrestler, actor, child, senior citizen, or pregnant lady.
-Unless one is allergic to nuts, there is no reason to avoid almond consumption.
-Here is the nutritional information of 1 ounce or 28 grams of almonds.
+Almonds are nutritional; thus, all the diet charts are for a sportsperson, wrestler, actor, child, senior citizen, or pregnant lady.
+There is no reason to avoid almond consumption unless one is allergic to nuts.
+According to the USDA, here is the nutritional information for 1 ounce or 28.35 grams of almonds.

 Almond Nutritional Facts

 - Protein – 6.01 g